Livable Garden Centre | Livable Basics

 Annuals

-Annuals are plants that complete their life cycle in one year.
-They grow, flower, produce seeds, and die within a single season.
-You generally need to replant them each year.
+Annuals are plants that complete their life cycle within a single growing season.
+They sprout, grow, flower, produce seeds, and die within a year.
+Annuals will often require seeds to either be harvested or repurchased and replanted.

 Arid

 Arid refers to a climate or environment that is extremely dry, with very little rainfall.
-Arid regions typically have low humidity, limited vegetation, and are often characterised by desert landscapes.
+Arid regions often have low humidity, limited vegetation, and are characterised by desert landscapes.
+These environments typically support drought-tolerant plants or xerophytes.

 B